 IN MY last post, I was running out my office door on Tumamoc Hill with my camera to chase a rainbow.
 Yesterday I ran out chasing snow flurries.
 I would have gotten some of those cool photos of cacti with snow on them, but the snow didn’t stick. and I got cold and wet.

 OF COURSE, it must be obvious by now that there is another way.
 No, it’s not chasing after suffering.
 Start by paying attention to what is neither Beautiful (at first) nor Ugly (at first).
 It’s the neutral, the Boring.
 Not important to the limbic system.
-The 99% of reality that is usually filled in by the brain.
+The 99%? of reality that is usually filled in by the brain from its “clip art” file of saved scrap images.
 It’s mostly unexplored territory and may be beautiful.
 A gold mine for the artist or writer.

 I’m now inspired to go out and do some work on that stuff we don’t see.
 Of course, 100% of it will be boring at first.
 But maybe eventually, I’ll reach only 99% boring.
 That’s at least 1% of good stuff coming from a huge reservoir of the whole world.
 Good enough odds of seeing something.

 The Brain’s Dark Energy, by By Marcus E. Raichle, Scientific American 2010